Child of Kamiari Month: Plot

 Spring arrives, and Kanna, who has moved on ever since Yayoi's death, goes out of her apartment to take a run outside on the riverwalk, training herself for what's to come in the future.

 Voice cast

 Production and release

 The film was first revealed and funded through a series of three crowdfunding campaigns by Cretica Universal, which ran from March 27, 2019, to June 1, 2020.
 In May 2020, it was revealed the film would be delayed to 2021.
-It was also revealed that the film would be animated by Liden Films, with direction by Takana Shirai, scripts by Tetsurō Takita, Ryūta Miyake, and Toshinari Shinoe.
+It was also revealed that the film would be animated by Liden Films, with direction by Takana Shirai and scripts by Tetsurō Takita, Ryūta Miyake, and Toshinari Shinoe.
 Kazuya Sakamoto would serve as the film's creative director.
 Miwa performed the film's main theme, "Kanna".
 In August 2021, it was revealed the film would premiere in Japanese theaters on October 8, 2021.
 A preview of the film was shown at Anime Expo Lite 2021.

 Netflix acquired international distribution rights and streamed the film on February 8, 2022.